apeltzer/EAGER-GUI/docs/contents/moduledescription.rst

 Mapping
 -------

 These modules configure the read mapping process.
-EAGER currently features four mapping algorithms, which can be used. `BWA`, `CircularMapper` and `BWAMem` have been tested intensively, `Bowtie2`works well too but can not be configured as of now in detail.`Stampy` is currently to be seen as experimental and may not work in all conditions.
+EAGER currently features four mapping algorithms, which can be used. `BWA`, `CircularMapper` and `BWAMem` have been tested intensively, `Bowtie2` works well too, but can not be configured in detail as of now. `Stampy` is currently to be seen as experimental and may not work in all conditions.

 BWA
 ^^^